 10.1 What are the licensing and other eligibility requirements in your jurisdiction for lenders to a company in your jurisdiction, if any?
-Are these licensing and eligibility requirements different for a

-"foreign" lender (i.e., a lender that is not located in your jurisdiction)?
+Are these licensing and eligibility requirements different for a "foreign" lender (i.e., a lender that is not located in your jurisdiction)?
 In connection with any such requirements, is a distinction made under the laws of your jurisdiction between a lender that is a bank versus a lender that is a non-bank?
 If there are such requirements in your jurisdiction, what are the consequences for a lender that has not satisfied such requirements but has nonetheless made a loan to a company in your jurisdiction?
 What are the licensing and other eligibility requirements in your jurisdiction for an agent under a syndicated facility for lenders to a company in your jurisdiction?

-A financial institution licence is required for lenders in Brazil that engage in financial intermediation, meaning the raising of funds from third parties followed by lending with interest charged on the amount lent, made on a regular basis and for profit.
+A financial institution licence is required for lenders in Brazil that engage in financial intermediation, meaning the raising of funds from third parties followed by lending with interest charged on the amount lent, made on a regular basis and for

-Individuals and non-financial institutions in Brazil may extend loans to third parties without a licence as long as they do not commit financial intermediation (for example, if they lend only their own funds); however, these loans are subject to interest limits set forth by usury laws.
-Usury laws do not apply to loans made by licensed banks and other kinds of financial institutions (such as credit FinTechs, whose licensing process is simplified as compared to that of a traditional bank).
+Individuals and non-financial institutions in Brazil may extend loans to third parties without a licence as long as they do not commit financial intermediation (for example, if they lend only their own funds); however, these loans are subject to interest limits set forth by usury laws unless any of the following exceptions applies.